Lev Knipper

-Lev Konstantinovich Knipper (Russian: Лев Константинович Книппер; – 30 July 1974) was a Soviet and Russian composer of partial German descent and an active OGPU/NKVD agent.
+Lev Konstantinovich Knipper (Russian: Лев Константинович Книппер; – 30 July 1974) was a Soviet and Russian composer and OGPU/NKVD agent.

 Life and career

-Lev Knipper was born in Tiflis to railway engineer Konstantin Leonardovich Knipper and Elena-Luiza Yul’evna Rid.
+Lev Knipper was born in Tiflis to railway engineer Konstantin Leonardovich Knipper and Elena-Luiza Yulyevna Rid.
 Shortly after his birth, the family relocated to Tsarskoye Selo, then to Yekaterinoslav in 1910, and then Saint Petersburg in 1913.
 He was greatly influenced by his father's sister, the actress Olga Knipper (wife of the playwright Anton Chekhov), who encouraged his musical interests.
-He learned to play clarinet, double bass and various brass instruments, and taught himself to play piano out of a book.
+He learned to play clarinet, double bass, various brass instruments, and taught himself to play piano.

 Knipper enlisted in the White Army in 1916.
 Following the Russian Civil War of 1917, he became stranded in Turkey, though was eventually able to reunite with his aunt Olga, who was touring abroad.
-Upon his return to Soviet Russia in 1922, he was repeatedly interviewed and ultimately recruited by the OGPU foreign department.
+Upon his return to the RSFSR in 1922, he was repeatedly interviewed and ultimately recruited by the OGPU foreign department.
 At their behest, Knipper travelled to Germany in 1922–23, where he made the acquaintance of composers Alois Hába, Philipp Jarnach, and Paul Hindemith.
 Hindemith's music in particular had a strong influence on Knipper's own compositional language.

 Through the connections of his aunt, Knipper made the acquaintance of Elena Gnesina, who hired him as building administrator at the Gnessin Music School in Moscow.
 Though Knipper was too old to be officially admitted as a student, he was nonetheless able to study with Reinhold Glière and Nikolai Zhilyayev.
-He wrote his first catalogued composition, the orchestral suite Сказки гипсового божка (Tales of a Plaster God), op.
-1, in 1923, a work musicologist Larry Sitsky characterizes as "harsh and chiseled," and somewhat grotesque.
+He wrote his first catalogued composition, the orchestral suite Tales of a Plaster God, Op.
+1, in 1923; a work musicologist Larry Sitsky characterized as "harsh and chiseled", and somewhat grotesque.
 Inspired by sculptures of the Buddha by Pavel Tchelitchew, the six-movement suite premiered on 8 March 1925 and was well-received by audiences and critics.
 Fellow composer Leonid Sabaneyev approached Knipper at the premiere and asked for a copy of the score.
 In 1929, Knipper was invited by Vladimir Nemirovich-Danchenko to work as a consultant at the Moscow Art Theatre.
-This led to the creation of Knipper's most significant work of this early period, his 1930 opera Северный ветер (The North Wind), op.
+This led to the creation of Knipper's most significant work of this early period, his 1930 opera The North Wind, Op.
 25, based on the play by Vladimir Kirshon.
-Musicologist Gerald Abraham describes the opera as "harmonically sophisticated, dry, [and] more than a little Hindemithian."
+Musicologist Gerald Abraham described the opera as "harmonically sophisticated, dry, [and] more than a little Hindemithian".
 The opera is also noted for its defiance of typical operatic conventions.
-The North Wind received a total of seventy-eight performances, mostly in Moscow, but following harsh criticism from the Russian Association of Proletarian Musicians it was not staged again until 1974.
+The North Wind received a total of seventy-eight performances, mostly in Moscow, but following harsh criticism from the RAPM it was not staged again until 1974.